How much will my North Carolina auto dealer bond cost?

 The applicant must indicate on the bond form if he or she is a new or used car dealer as well as how many secondary locations he or she operates.
 An additional $25,000 will be added to the total required bond amount for each subsequent secondary location.

-How to become an auto dealer in North Carolina
+How to become a car dealer in North Carolina

 It is illegal for a person to act as a motor vehicle dealer in the state of North Carolina without being legally licensed to do so.
-Prospective dealers must obtain a license issued by the Department.
-Applicants must:
+Prospective dealers must obtain a license issued by the Department by meeting the following requirements: